 If you have delinquent FBARs, you may qualify for the streamlined filing compliance procedures.
-The streamlined filing compliance procedures (also known as the streamlined offshore disclosure) are available to taxpayers certifying that their failure to report foreign financial assets and pay all tax due in respect of those assets did not result from willful conduct on their part.
-You will amend tax returns and file delinquent FBARs as part of the streamlined disclosure.
-The main difference between this program and the traditional OVDP is that you must be able to certify that your failure to file FBARs was due to non-willful conduct.
-Your streamlined disclosure could be examined by an IRS agent.
+The streamlined filing compliance procedures (also known as the streamlined offshore disclosure) are available to taxpayers certifying that their failure to report foreign financial assets and pay all tax due did not result from willful conduct.
+You must amend tax returns and file delinquent FBARs as part of the disclosure.
+Moreover, the main difference between this program and the traditional OVDP is that the non-willfulness certification.
+The IRS may examine the disclosure package to determine whether all the information is accurate and to review the willfulness element.
 If the IRS believes that your disclosure was due to willful conduct, the IRS can increase the penalties associated with the noncompliance.

 The streamlined procedures are designed to provide to taxpayers with:

 - a streamlined procedure for fling amended or delinquent returns;